biexcellence/majaai-examples/README.md

 </script>
 ```

-## maja.AI Action Examples
+## majaAI Action Examples

-You can create custom actions for maja.ai to return custom answers for user queries.
+You can create custom actions for majaAI to return custom answers for user queries.
 Before you start create a new Action on https://partner.maja.ai.

-### maja.AI Action using WebSockets
+### majaAI Action using WebSockets

 Add a reference to the [`BiExcellence.MajaAi.Action.WebSocket`](https://www.nuget.org/packages/BiExcellence.MajaAi.Action.WebSocket/) NuGet package to your project.